1961 Golf Shop Employees:

 Miami high school's girls golf team, winner of the state championship in their division at Oklahoma City on Tuesday, were leaders again Thursday in an invitational girls meet at Norman.
 The four Miami girls were in the top five in medal play.
 At the end of the 18 holes, Suzanne Stephenson and Sherry Taylor of Oklahoma City Northeast were tied for medal honors with 95 totals.

 In the state meet Miss Stephenson edged Miss Taylor by one stroke for medalist honors!
-(For several years our Wardog, Miami High school, girl golfers won state medalist and team trophies, then the state athletic association ended girls high school golf beginning in 1963 my Sophomore year in high school.)
+(For several years our Wardog, Miami High school, girl golfers won state medalist and team trophies, then the state athletic association ended girls high school golf beginning in 1963 my sophomore year in high school.)

-In a playoff, Miss Taylor won by a stroke on the first extra hole.
+In a playoff, Miss Stephenson won by a stroke on the first extra hole.
 The 18-hole scores by the Miamians were: Stephenson, 52-43=95;Gaye Phillips, 49-42-101; Phyllis Propper, 52-50=102; Diana Oliver 55-50=105.

 Personal Note: Johnie Stapp taught the golf swing rhythmically with junior golfers and beginners, as if he were keeping time to a 4/ 4 beat.
 When I turned 13 I began helping my father with junior golf lessons each week.
 He began teaching us in a circle facing outward and we counted to a rhythm of back 1,2, through 3, 4.
 Dad would change the tempo by the speed of his count, allowing us to swing slowly or with dynamite speed. **To this very day, I swing and sing with a very rhythmical beat.
 In order to keep my head focused on "one shot at a time" (thank you Harvey Penick), I sing quietly to myself.
 It keeps my head clear of all other thoughts.